 On the basis of Art.
-57 Par.
-4 TKG 2003, frequency allocation holders also have the right to petition the regulatory authority for changes in their frequency allocations.
+21 TKG 2021, frequency allocation holders also have the right to petition the regulatory authority for changes in their frequency allocations.
 When making decisions in this regard, the regulatory authority must consider the technical effects of the changes as well as their effects on competition.

 European Spectrum decisions

 Opinions/Reports by Radio Spectrum Policy Group (RSPG)